 Southeast Ridge Route, Class 2, by Livingston Douglas

 Leave the trail here and bushwhack west up the north side of the drainage to reach Buck Lake 8474.
-Bushwhack north, then northwest, up a forested shoulder to cross an inlet stream.
-Now, bushwhack west, following the primary stream up to the north side of Buck Lakes 8920.
+Bushwhack N then NW up a forested shoulder to cross an inlet stream.
+Now bushwhack west, following the primary stream up to the north side of Buck Lakes 8920.
 From here, scramble up the right side of the stream drainage at the base of a talus field.
 Leave the talus higher up, cross the stream, and climb leftward through the forest to reach a small sub-ridge that is located directly north of Buck Lakes 9456.
 The bushwhack is now over and the climb begins.

 From the sub-ridge above Buck Lakes 9456, follow the sub-ridge west briefly until it turns sharply south.
 Continue up the talus-and-boulder sub-ridge as it climbs steeply south to join the northeast spur ridge at 10,300 feet.
 Scramble up this less-steep spur ridge SW to Point 10460 on the Southeast Ridge of Lem Peak.
 Don’t be tempted to contour around the north side of Point 10460 as the terrain is steep, loose scree.